 JOB OUTLOOK IN THE NURSING PROFESSION IN NEW MEXICO

-Compared to other states, there is very little state educational aid in New Mexico, but there are several scholarships designed to help graduating high school students.
+Compared to other states, there is very little state educational aid in New Mexico, but there are several scholarships designed to help to graduate high school students.
 Many of these scholarships require students to keep high GPAs and complete several hours of volunteering.

 Being a nurse isn’t just a job, it is also a great responsibility, an honor, and a rewarding career.
 Becoming a nurse, however, like any worthwhile undertaking, requires planning and preparation.
 In addition, it will require learning about New Mexico nursing license requirements and understanding the steps necessary to obtain a State of New Mexico nursing license.